 Testing a filter

 Observing filter response can be an interesting thing to do on a VNA.
 I have a Minicircuits SLP-200 Low pass filter having a 200MHz cut off frequency.
 Let us observe its response on both the VNAs at once.

-Return loss performance of the low pass filter on both the network analyzer look absolutely close.
+Return loss performance of the low pass filter on both the network analyzer looks absolutely close.
 An error of approximately 2dB exists in certain frequency regions.
-Nevertheless, nanoVNA being a low cost device is able to give us a pretty fair idea about the filter performance.
+Nevertheless, nanoVNA being a low-cost device is able to give us a pretty fair idea about the filter performance.
 Huge thumbs up to the nanoVNA!